zhangchl007/quay/README.md

 For Clair Deployment, please revise clair-config/config.yaml based on your real environment.

-Notes: Enabling Clair on a Red Hat Quay Basic or HA deployment

-1. Deploy DNS for Quay and Clair, for example:
+## Deploy DNS for Quay and Clair, for example:

-   add two lines into dnsmasq.conf below.
+   Add two lines into dnsmasq.conf below:

    address=/quay01.test.com/192.168.0.17